Kodi (software): Music Library

 The Music Library, one of the Kodi metadata databases, is another key feature of Kodi.
 It allows the organization of a music collection to allow searching, and creating smart playlists by information stored in music file ID meta tags, like title, artist, album, production year, genre, and popularity.
-Automatically downloading and displaying album covers and fan art backdrops as background wallpapers.
+Addons can automatically download and display album covers and fan art backdrops as background wallpapers.

 Digital picture/image display

 Kodi handles all common digital picture/image formats with the options of panning/zooming and slideshow with the Ken Burns effect, with the use of CxImage open source library code.
-XBMC can handle CBZ (ZIP) and CBR (RAR) comic book archive files, this feature lets users view/read, browse and zoom the pictures of comics pages these contain without uncompressing them first.
+Kodi can handle CBZ (ZIP) and CBR (RAR) comic book archive files, this feature lets users view/read, browse and zoom the pictures of comics pages these contain without uncompressing them first.

 Games Manager and game console emulators

-Development was in progress in 2013 on new core features integrating a built-in Games Manager and Game Launcher front-end GUI with a Games Library, and Game Console Emulator API into XBMC.
+Development was in progress in 2013 on new core features integrating a built-in Games Manager and Game Launcher front-end GUI with a Games Library, and Game Console Emulator API into Kodi.
 The code for all was being developed in a separate branch to be incorporated into the mainline tree.

 The Games Manager, once integrated into Kodi, provides a unified games manager library and GUI front-end launcher with online metadata web scraping support for information about the games.
 It also introduces Game Addons as new type of addon with just-in-time emulator installation.
 Adding a Games Library for Game Metadata, exposing info (current level, number of lives, number of coins earned, etc.) to GUI, as well as extending the Addon API to support Game Client Addons, supporting Kodi's VFS (Virtual File System).
 It also provides a joystick and gamepad abstraction layer for common joystick API and input clients.